IanDxSSXX/ReNest/README.md

         })
       SubComponentView()
         .didUpdate(() => {
-          console.log("re-rendered as subview")  // this will not be called when click refresh button => so called element-wise lifecycle
+          console.log("re-rendered as subview")  // this will not be called when click refresh button => so called view-wise lifecycle
         })
     )
       .didMount(() => {